August 21, 2017

 III.
 Non-Profit Collections

-Recognized student organizations collecting money/donations for specific non-profit organizations must meet with Campus Activities at least two weeks prior to the event and supply Trojan Event Services with a written letter from the non-profit organization stating their agreement to accept donations prior to the scheduled collection of any goods or funds.
+Recognized student organizations collecting money/donations for specific non-profit organizations must meet with the Campus Activities at least two weeks prior to the event and supply Trojan Event Services with a written letter from the non-profit organization stating their agreement to accept donations prior to the scheduled collection of any goods or funds.

 IV.
 Raffles or Lotteries